mozilla/addons-server/docs/topics/api/discovery.rst

     :query boolean recommended: Filter to only add-ons recommended by Mozilla.
 Only ``recommended=true`` is supported.
     :>json array results: The array containing the results for this query.
 There is no pagination, all results are returned.
     :>json object results[].addon: A :ref:`add-on <addon-detail-object>` object for this item, but only containing one field: ``guid``.
-    :>json string|null results[].custom_heading: The custom heading for this item, if any.
     :>json string|null results[].custom_description: The custom description for this item, if any.